 But life had different plans.
 And her husband had different dreams.
 And life’s plans conspired with her husband’s dreams, and before she entered her house of dreams, the house had already become a home for two orphans from the nearby slum.
 And before Ragini could furnish the living room, a portion of it had been turned into a makeshift school.

 It didn’t take long for Ragini to realize that Tanmay had planned for this with just as much zeal as she had spent in planning her house of dreams.
 He just hadn’t revealed his dreams to anyone for fear of being ridiculed.
 But now that he had a home of his own, he wanted to do what he had always wanted to do.
-Help and teach under-privileged kids.
+Help and teach underprivileged kids.
 He had wanted to do it even when he himself was a student.
-But his parents had never given him the permission to even teach them outside.
-They wanted him to concentrate on his own studies instead of wasting time around.
+But his parents had never given him permission to even teach them outside.
+They wanted him to concentrate on his own studies instead of wasting time.
 Now that he had built a home for himself, he felt he had a right to use it to fulfill his dreams.

 Ragini protested that a living room was not a place to gather children who looked as if they had never bathed in their life.
 He said he would teach them the value of hygiene.
 She said her kids might learn bad habits from them.
 He said he would teach them good habits.
 She said they would spoil the furniture that she wanted to buy for the living room.
-He said they need not buy too fine a furniture.
+He said they need not buy fancy furniture.
 Their own girl was yet only a toddler and a baby was soon expected.
 They would soil the furniture too.
-She said it would spoil her plans of a beautiful home.
+She said it would spoil her plans for a beautiful home.
 He said she could do what she wanted in the bedroom, he would do what he wanted in the living room.